-As long as the high tariff itself does not exceed the bound rate, there is no problem in terms of the WTO Agreements, but in light of the spirit of the WTO Agreements that promote free trade and enhance economic welfare, it is desirable to reduce tariffs as much as possible.
+As long as theathe high tariff itself does not exceed the bound rate, there is no problem in terms of the WTO Agreements, but in light of the spirit of the WTO Agreements that promotepromotes free trade and enhanceenhances economic welfare, it is desirable to reduce tariffs as much as possible and eliminate the tariff peaks (see "Tariff Rates" in 1.
+(1) (iii) of Chapter 5, Part II) described above.

-Low bound tariff rates and the existence of a gap between the applied tariff rates and the bound tariff rates with the applied tariff rates being lower are not a problem under WTO Agreements, but since they make it possible for authorities to set arbitrary applied tariff rates, it is desirable from the point of view of increasing predictability that unbound products be bound and the bound tariff rates be lowered.
+A low binding ratio and the existence of a gap between the applied tariff rates and the bound tariff rates with the applied tariff rates being lower are not a problem under WTO Agreements, but since they make it possible for authorities to set arbitrary applied tariff rates, it is desirable from the point of view of increasing predictability that unbound products be bound and the bound tariff rates be lowered.

-Since Japan-India Economic Partnership Agreement came into effect in August 2011, tariffs on automobile parts for manufacturing and steel products imported from Japan were removed in five to 10 years, and thus the market access has improved.
+As Japan-India EPA came into effect in August 2011, tariffs on automobile parts for manufacturing and steel products imported from Japan were removed in the following 5 to 10 years, and thus the market access has been improved.